d-rideout/MeleeWizard/doc/HouseRules.md

 * figure gets +4 DX on attempt to disengage! (according to Codex!)
   (Though this seems really strange!
 Why bother make it 4 dice then?
 It is even easier than a 3 die save vs DX!)
   I am going to ignore this at the moment.
 Disengaging from HTH should be difficult.
+* Do figures attempting to draw a dagger in HTH get +4 DX?
+I am going to assume no.

 ### Pinning a Foe:
 The Pinning a Foe rules in Advanced Melee seem grossly unrealistic, since